PLEASE MAKE SURE NOT TO MISS OUR NEWSLETTERS –

 I’m an industry professional – artist / web designer / editor etc – and I’d like to offer items for the goody bags, and also promote my services at the Meet.
 Can I do this?

 Yes, you can, we welcome all artists in the genre.
 If you buy a Spotlight ticket you can take advantage of the promotional opportunities, the same as authors.
 See the Registration page for details of the Spotlight ticket, to decide whether that’s for you.

 We have in the past and aim to do so again in 2020.
 Sponsors are offered a choice of attractive marketing opportunities.
 Our much appreciated supporters have included publishers, bloggers, and individual or groups of authors.

 Sponsorship will primarily be ploughed into providing extra events and facilities for delegates.

 Interested in sponsoring? see HERE for details.

-Will there be anywhere to sell/sign print books?
+Will there be anywhere to sell/sign my print books?

 Delegates buying Spotlight tickets will be able to sell and/or sign books during the author meet and greet.
 It’s an informal event, but you’ll be assigned a table where you can set up your wares.
 We recommend you bring a float and are prepared to take cheques if appropriate!
 It’s also useful to have a sign on your table to show who you are, and maybe have somebody who can manage your table for a while if you also want to visit other authors.

-How many books should I bring and what should I charge?
+How many books should I bring to sell and what should I charge?

 Authors sell at various prices.
 Often it’s cover price, but some find that a flat £5-10 rate for author copies (it’s all profit on them) sells more copies and it’s easier for everyone to carry less change.